steveRepo/Fastly-Terraform-Export/README.md

 Please select "Y" when prompted to download.

 The export files will appear in the fastly-export folder.
-Please compress this folder and copy it your google drive folder (ensure permissions are set to "anyone with link") and send us a link via email.

-Feel free to reach out with any questions.